 If you’re due (or over-due), call a professional soon and schedule an appointment to have the coils/evaporators of your HVAC system deep cleaned.

-Be sure to inform the HVAC Pro that you want the job done “completely” — even if it takes multiple applications (and extra time on the job).
+Be sure to inform the HVAC Pro that you want the job done completely — even if it takes multiple applications (and extra paid time on the job).

-Best practices are to have all air conditioner coils cleaned every 6 months (including autos).
-Obviously, this rarely happens in most buildings and homes.
-Which should be alarming!
+All air conditioner coils should be cleaned every 6 months (including autos).
+This rarely happens in most buildings and homes — and that should be worrisome.

-UVC lights for HVAC Systems are highly recommended.
+UVC lights for HVAC Systems are rapidly becoming the industry best practice.

-A UVC light is lethal to any microbe that flows past it and into the HVAC System.
+A UVC light kills microbes that enter the HVAC System.